Is it Nauli Kriya, Nauli Yoga, or is it Alien Yoga?

-Nauli is an advanced yogic practice that involves mastering several techniques and then merging them together into one wave like movement:
+It’s an advanced yogic practice that involves mastering several techniques and then merging them together into one wave-like movement:

 “With the shoulders rounded, the yogi should, with a fast and forceful rotation, revolve the belly left and right.
 The adepts call this nauli.” – Hathapradipika 2.32-35

-Let’s break Nauli Kriya down into 9 steps:
+How to do Nauli Kriya in 9 steps:

 1. Begin by entering the starting position:

 - Stand with legs shoulder-width apart and toes slightly pointed outwards.

 - Hinge forward at the hips, placing hands on the thighs above slightly bent knees.